Bridge Family History

 Bridge Name Meaning

-English: from Middle English brigge ‘bridge’, Old English brycg, applied as a topographic name for someone who lived near a bridge, a metonymic occupational name for a bridge keeper, or a habitational name from any of the places named with this element, as for example Bridge in Kent or Bridge Sollers in Herefordshire.
-Building and maintaining bridges was one of the three main feudal obligations, along with bearing arms and maintaining fortifications.
-The cost of building a bridge was often defrayed by charging a toll, the surname thus being acquired by the toll gatherer.
+English: from Middle English brigge ‘bridge’ Old English brycg applied as a topographic name for someone who lived near a bridge a metonymic occupational name for a bridge keeper or a habitational name from any of the places called with this element as for example Bridge in Kent or Bridge Sollers in Herefordshire.
+Building and maintaining bridges was one of the three main feudal obligations along with bearing arms and maintaining fortifications.
+The cost of building a bridge was often defrayed by charging a toll the surname thus being acquired by the toll gatherer.